aido-dev/aido/CODE_OF_CONDUCT.md

-# aido Code of Conduct
+# Aido Code of Conduct

-We want the aido community to be a safe, collaborative place for contributors, users, and maintainers.
-This document sets expectations for conduct in all aido spaces (Issues, Pull Requests, Discussions, code reviews, and any project-related communication).
+We want the Aido community to be a safe, collaborative place for contributors, users, and maintainers.
+This document sets expectations for conduct in all Aido spaces (Issues, Pull Requests, Discussions, code reviews, and any project-related communication).

 ## Our Principles
 - Be respectful, inclusive, and considerate of different backgrounds and perspectives.